 1. Change Management Stakeholder Plan Template

 Identifying what the stakeholders will do and how they will participate during the change is key.
-It is important to know because it will help you to know who will be your champion, advocate, driver, and participant.
+This will help you to realize who will be your champion, advocate, driver, and participant.

 Based on this, you will be able to categorize at what level each stakeholder will be engaged and plan accordingly.